 No, inclusion of projected revenue losses and expenses were not allowed in the second round.

-Will there be both a first payment and a second payment in round two?
+Was there be both a first payment and a second payment in round two?

-No, there will only be one payment.
+No, there was only one payment.

 - COVID-19-related lost revenue (March through August 2020) plus